rdelpret/cartographer/README.md

 - [x] figure out what contexts do
 - [x] use go-getter to pull in source files
 - [x] clean up go-getter files
+- [x] use go-getter to pull in destination files
+- [x] tighten up cleanup function
+- [ ] convert to a loop that logs, remove the print statements to prove struct was loaded
+- [ ] check if destination file exists
 - [ ] impliment list of files
 - [ ] add some comments and organize
 - [ ] standardize the way im handling errors